Jemsbone/KAPE_109/Guides/QUICK_EMAIL_VERIFICATION.md

 ## ✅ What's Been Implemented

-Your registration now requires **email verification** before users can access the application!
+Your registration now requires **OTP email verification** before users can access the application!

+> **NEW**: We now use OTP (One-Time Password) codes instead of verification links.
+Users receive a 6-digit code via email that expires in 10 minutes.

 ## 🚀 Quick Setup (3 Steps)